 This atmospheric cinema does things the old-fashioned way, with small theatres and a more intimate experience.
 From the sofas used for seats (plus an old car, so you can pretend you’re at a classic drive-through!) to the freshly-baked cookies at half-time (be sure to order ahead), Cinema Paradiso is not just about the movies.
-But the film selection is great as well—check the movie times in advance, as all of the new releases are sure to be playing.
+But the film selection is great as well.
+Check the movie times in advance, as all new releases are sure to be playing.

-If you still have energy left after a few long days on the slopes, you will find an impressive array of activities at Have a Shot.
-With a mini-putt, rifle and archery ranges, clay bird shooting, a unique spongeball-cannon battlefield, and a giant pool table combined combined with croquet mallets, you’re guaranteed to have a blast!
-Note that only the mini-putt is suitable for kids under the age of 8.
+If you still have energy left after a few long days on the slopes, you will find an impressive array of activities at Crossfire.
+With a mini-putt, rifle and archery ranges, clay bird shooting, a unique

 Wanaka has no shortage of bars to visit for après-ski after a long day on the snow.
 Many have live music and games; check out the local Messenger (a free magazine) for the weekly event schedule.
 Popular options include the Bullock Bar, Fitzpaticks Irish Pub, the Water Bar, Woodys Sports Bar, Speight’s Ale House, and Ruby’s Cinema & Bar.

-The best way to enjoy the lakeside beauty of Wanaka is with a stroll along the Millennium Walkway, which starts at Roy’s Bay and continues to follow the lakefront all the way to Glendhu Bay (a popular campground in summer).
+The best way to enjoy the lakeside beauty of Wanaka is with a stroll along the Millennium Walkway.
+This walking trail starts at Roy’s Bay and continues to follow the lakefront all the way to Glendhu Bay (a popular campground in summer).
 If you walk far enough (about 10 minutes), you can actually take a side track right up to Rippon Winery!